The program is an extension of the DuPage County high school ACT-SO Program.

 The knowledge gained from the program will better prepare the students for participation in the high school ACT-SO program and to maximize their middle school / high school educational experience.

-Students will work in teams of 6 to identify a problem that falls into one of the following three categories: Environmental, Industrial and Societal.
+Students will work in teams to identify a problem that falls into one of the following three categories: Environmental, Industrial and Societal.

 Team members will work together to create a solution for the problem selected by the team.
-The solution will include a Web Page, Abstract Report and PowerPoint Presentation.
+The solution will include a Website, Abstract Report and PowerPoint Presentation.

 A quality 7-month program that includes student enrichment sessions and parent meetings.